 The Difference Between Fog And Mist, And How Each One Occurs

-The majority of readers have experienced both fog and mist in some form without even realizing it.
-Although they may appear almost identical, there are small but significant differences between them.
+Most readers have already experienced fog or mist in some form, sometimes without even realizing it.
+Although they appear almost identical, there are small but significant differences between them.

 People living in coastal regions, near large bodies of water, or in areas regularly experiencing temperature inversion on a regular basis will be very familiar with the occurrence of fog or mist.